longerhhh/justForLearn/spring-demo/unit-test/readme.md

 @DisplayName
 Custom display name with spaces, special characters and emojis.
-Useful for test reports in IDE or external test runner and also for sharing reports with project management and non techies.
+Useful for test reports in IDE or external test runner and also for sharing reports with project management and non-techies.

 > note: this annotation will also change the test method name which shown in IDEA left panel.